typeofweb/react-with-observable/README.md

 </Subscribe>
 ```

-As a result, an `<input>` element is rendered.
-Its value is changed every second to 0, 10, 30, 60, 100… and so on.
+As the result, an `<input>` element is rendered.
+Its value is changed every second to 0, 10, 30, 60, 100,  and so on.

 ### Initial value
 Use your Observable library! `react-with-observable` doesn't implement any custom way to provide the default value and it doesn't need to.
 For example, with RxJS, you can use the `startWith` operator: